 Feeding Crickets for Optimal Gut-Loading Benefits

-Gut loading is when you feed your crickets a lot nutrient boosting foods.
-These foods are typically fresh vegetables and whole wheat breads.
-Then, you allow the crickets about 24 hours to absorb the vitamins and minerals from this health meal.
+Gut loading is when you feed your crickets a lot nutrient-boosting foods.
+These foods are typically fresh vegetables, whole wheat breads, and grains.
+Then, you allow the crickets about 24 hours to absorb the vitamins and minerals from this healthy meal.
 And then, you supply those gut-loaded crickets to your pet.
 You might also want to consider dusting the crickets with a calcium supplement before allowing your reptile to feed if you don’t already.

 Picking the Right Food for your Crickets

 It’s important to pick the right things to feed your crickets in order to tailor their nutritional profile to your own pet’s needs.
 Crickets can, and will, eat pretty much everything, but for our purposes, it’s vital to make sure you pick the correct formulation to meet your animal’s needs.
 Gut loading is beneficial in pretty much all cases, but why just aim for good results when you can aim for great ones?

 - Our Custom Blend of Dry Gut Load Mix: Calcium, protein, and other critical nutrients are loaded on our own, custom blend, dry gut-load mix.
 Our in-house zoologist perfected this recipe, loads crickets and roaches with tons of nutritional value that gets passed onto your amazing pet.